pegi3s/auto-p2docking-docs/source/modules_3_active_and_passive_sites_selection.rst

 - consensus_critical_active_number= indicate the critical number of active sites.
 If the number of active sites is below or equal this number, the pipeline will not run for the current ligand.
 In the example given is 0

+This module takes as input the .csv files, which should have the following naming structure UniProtKB_database_server (e.g.: P15848_AF_scannet.csv, P15848_AF_psiver.csv).
+All .csv files corresponding to proteins should be placed in a folder named UniProtKB_database (e.g.: P15848_AF) inside the module's input folder.